impsapps/impsengine/README.md

 # Imps Engine

-The Imps Engine is a collection of software libraries for application development in the programming language "C".
+The Imps Engine is a collection of software libraries for cross-platform application development in the programming language "C".
 The build system is implemented using CMake.
 Following software is required:

 - Operation System recommended: Windows 8.1, 10 or Mac OSX 13.0 or newer
 - CMake 3.12.1 or newer